westerveltco/django-q-registry/README.md

 <!-- django-3.2 | 4.2 | 5.0-#44B78B -->
 <!-- labelColor=%23092E20 -->

-A Django app to register Django Q tasks.
+A Django app to register periodic Django Q tasks.

 ## Requirements

 - Python 3.8, 3.9, 3.10, 3.11, 3.12
 - Django 3.2, 4.2, 5.0
 - Django Q2 1.4.3+
   - This package has only been tested with the Django ORM broker.

 ## Getting Started